 - From the bottom, bring the needle up at (3) a short distance away.

 - Repeat until you have a line of stitching!

 - The first time you do this stitch it will probably be in a straight row but next time, experiment with curves.
 Backstitch can make nice flower and plant stems.

 After you have learned how to embroider the first 6 stitches, it is time to move on to more!
 Even though I have called them intermediate, they are still relatively easy and just build on some of the embroidery basics above.

-All the links below will lead your to full detailed articles with loads of step by step pictures.
+All the links below will lead you to full detailed articles with loads of step-by-step pictures.

 - Couching Embroidery Tutorial (stitching over threads to give texture)